 Six Poems

 This is a slightly larger than usual small book and has only 4 pages, or 8 if you count the covers.
 The whole book is printed on thin card with poems inside the front and rear covers, which are held together by a single staple.
-There is no date and no printing details inside the book, just J.L.
+There is no date and there are no printing details inside the book, just J.L.
 Carr's colophon on the rear cover, with his address and telephone number.
-This suggests that it was quite an early publication, perhaps in the early 1970s, before the area codes were added to telephone numbers and the four-digit number was dropped from the colophon.
+This suggests that it was quite an early publication, perhaps in the late 1960s, before the area codes were added to telephone numbers and the four-digit number was dropped from the colophon.

-The name printed on the front cover is FRANCIS W. KING but the letter 'I' in the first name has been changed by hand to an 'E'.
-As my copy is signed inside the front cover 'With love from Frances', this was an error and the author is Frances W. King.
+The first impression has the name printed incorrectly on the front cover as 'FRANCIS W. KING' but the letter 'I' in the first name has been changed by hand to an 'E'.
+The copy I own is signed inside the front cover 'With love from Frances', so this was an error and the author is Frances W. King.

-Frances Wake King was born in Greenwich on 22nd March 1896, to Louisa Wake Cross and Arthur King.
-Her maternal grandmother was named Wake.
-Frances attended Roan Girls School in Greenwich until she was at least 17 years old and then studied English at Bedford College in London, graduating in 1917.
 In the early 1930s she was second mistress at Mitcham County Girls School until 1937, when she was appointed Headmistress of Farnham Girls Grammar School.
 She remained there for 10 years until she had a career change in 1947 to spend a year at Woodbrooke College, a Quaker Study Centre in Birmingham, as a Research Fellow.

 Frances Wake King in 1939

-(New entry on 11/11/2021; updated 5/12/2021)
+(New entry on 11/11/2021; updated 4/7/2025)

-P-FWK1: First and only impression
+P-FWK1: First impression

 Publisher: J.L.
 Carr Publisher

-Year: c 1970?
+Year: c 1967

 ISBN: none